BigMac6691/LoH/docs/commands.md

 # LoH – Common Commands

+## Getting everything started
+- The backend is managed as a Docker container so:
+  `docker compose up -d`
+- Then the frontend from the frontend folder:
+  `npm run dev`

 ## Docker / Compose
 - Start stack (build if needed):
   `docker compose up -d --build`